-In this equation, the intercept coefficient of -526 rupiahs indicates that if the value of Productive Working Hours is 0, the predicted revenue would be -526 million rupiahs.
-Although this intercept value does not have a direct practical meaning in this context, as Productive Working Hours cannot be zero, it remains important in determining the linear relationship between the two variables.
+In this equation, the intercept coefficient of -526 rupiahs indicates that if the value of Productive Working Hours is 0, the predicted Revenue would be -526 million rupiahs.
+Although this intercept value does not have direct practical meaning in this context, as Productive Working Hours cannot be zero, it remains important in determining the linear relationship between the two variables.
 The regression coefficient for Productive Working Hours is 0.067, meaning that every increase of one unit in Productive Working Hours will lead to an increase in Revenue by 67 thousand rupiahs, assuming other variables remain constant.

-Overall, this regression model shows a very significant relationship between Productive Working Hours and Revenue, supported by a t-value of 12.960 and a very small significance value (Sig.). of 0.000.
-This indicates that Productive Working Hours has a strong and significant influence on revenue levels.
-In other words, an increase in Productive Working Hours will directly lead to an increase in revenue, suggesting that Productive Working Hours are a key factor in improving economic performance, as reflected in revenue.
+Overall, this regression model shows a very significant relationship between Productive Working Hours and Revenue, supported by a t-value of 12.960 and a very small significance value (Sig.) of 0.000.
+This indicates that Productive Working Hours has a strong and significant influence in determining Revenue levels.
+In other words, an increase in Productive Working Hours will directly lead to an increase in Revenue, suggesting that Productive Working Hours is a key factor in improving economic performance, as reflected in Revenue.

-This finding is consistent with several previous studies that examined the impact of company productivity on revenue or economic performance.
+This finding is consistent with several previous studies that examined the impact of company productivity on Revenue or economic performance.
 For example Sari, Heriberta, and Parmadi (2024) in their study on the analysis of productivity's impact on profits in companies, they found that productivity has a positive effect on company profits, which aligns with your findings that show a positive relationship between productivity and Revenue.
-Furthermore, Amanda and Hermana (2024) found that wages and benefits significantly impact employees' Productive Working Hours, which in turn affects the company's economic performance.
+Furthermore, Amanda and Hermana (2024) also found that wages and Benefits have a significant impact on employees' Productive Working Hours, which in turn affects the company's economic performance.

-Turangan, Kojo, and Mintardjo (2017) further support this finding by demonstrating that the provision of wages and incentives simultaneously impacts Productive Working Hours, reinforcing the idea that increasing employees' Productive Working Hours will directly lead to higher revenue and improved company performance.
-Therefore, although there are some differences in the research focus, these findings are generally consistent with the existing literature, which shows that Productive Working Hours are a key factor in increasing company revenue.
+The study by Turangan, Kojo, and Mintardjo (2017) further supports this finding by demonstrating that the provision of Wages and incentives simultaneously impacts Productive Working Hours, reinforcing the idea that increasing employees' Productive Working Hours will directly lead to higher Revenue and improved company performance.
+Therefore, although there are some differences in the research focus, these findings are generally consistent with the existing literature, which shows that Productive Working Hours is a key factor in increasing company Revenue.

-5. Conclusions
+5. Conclusion